GitbookIO/javascript/basics/variables.md

 # Variables

-The first step towards understanding programming is looking back at algebra.
+The first step towards really understanding programming is looking back at algebra.
 If you remember from school, algebra starts with writing terms such as the following.

 ```
 3 + 5 = 8